amzn/selling-partner-api-docs/guides/en-US/use-case-guides/vendor-direct-fulfillment-apis-use-case-guide/vendor-direct-fulfillment-apis-use-case-guide.md

 Vendors can use these APIs to build applications to increase operational efficiency, reduce effort, reduce errors, and improve performance.

-For information on authentication and authorization, see the [Selling Partner API Developer Guide for Vendors](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md).
+For information on authentication and authorization, see the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md).

 What is the Direct Fulfillment Orders API?
 ==========================================